andyatkinson/andyatkinson.github.io/_posts/2024-09-24-solid-cache-rails-postgresql.md

 => 2
 ```

 It just works!
-If you’re familiar with the Rails cache API, using Solid Cache to create a cache entry was straightforward.
+If you’re familiar with the Rails cache API, then using Solid Cache to create a cache entry is straightforward.

 Here’s how to read the key that was just set: